tomoemagica/gad/README.md

 In the image in the DFL\workspace\data_src\aligned folder,

-Video frames in which Female are detected,
+Face image file in which Female are detected,

+Move to the workspace\data_src\aligned\female folder.

+Face image file in which Male are detected,

-Move to the workspace\data_src\\aligned\female folder.
+Move to the workspace\data_src\aligned\male folder.

 性別検出